MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wificx-wi-fi-7.md

 # WiFiCx Wi-Fi 7 feature requirements

 WiFiCx supports Wi-Fi 7 functionalities, providing faster connectivity speeds, lower latency, and improved security.
-WiiFiCx enables Multi-Link Operation (MLO) with roaming differentiation to leverage multiple simultaneous channels to the Wi-Fi access point (AP), and enhanced capabilities for WPA3-SAE authentication and Opportunistic Wireless Encryption (OWE) with GCMP-256 cipher.
+WiFiCx enables Multi-Link Operation (MLO) with roaming differentiation to leverage multiple simultaneous channels to the Wi-Fi access point (AP), and enhanced capabilities for WPA3-SAE authentication and Opportunistic Wireless Encryption (OWE) with GCMP-256 cipher.

 This article outlines the driver changes required to support these features.